RoBoTJTech/Muse-Youtube-Playlist/yt-integration/README.md

         1 month = 2629800
         1 year  = 31557600

-The data will be refreshed based on the $refresh value in seconds.
-Make sure you create the directory on your server, and make it
-// writable by the web server ie: chmod 777 or a+rw
-  $youtube_image_path="./youtube-images/";
-  $youtube_image_uri="/youtube-images/";
-  $feed_path="./feed-cache/";
-  $refresh='86400';

-//-----------------CUT AND PASTE THE CODE ABOVE INTO YOUR MUSE PAGE PROPERTIES HTML HEADER SECTION---------------------------

-  Step 3 Make the needed changes to the values in the code you just pasted to match your needs

-  Step 5 Place the following HTML tags by inserting an HTML object in Muse in any location you want on your page.
-Tags can be used separately and in any order or layout on your page.
-Again watch my videos for help :-)

-  <?php showMetatags(); ?>
   <?php showVideo(); ?>
   <?php showTitle(); ?>
   <?php showDescription(); ?>
   <?php showPlaylist(); ?>

+- Final Step
-  Step 6 Please like and share my videos, and subscribe and follow THANKS!!!
-And if you really want you can send me money :-)
+  Please like and share my videos, and subscribe and follow my channel THANKS!!!
+And if you find this useful feel free to make a donation towards my work.

   John Orjias
   http://www.thejohnnyoshow.com
   http://facebook.com/thejohnnyoshow